 Chancellor of Justice of the Government and Parliamentary Ombudsman

-The duties and powers of the Chancellor of Justice and the Parliamentary Ombudsman are primarily similar.
+The powers of the Chancellor of Justice and the Parliamentary Ombudsman are primarily similar.
 Both supervise the legality of the activities of courts, authorities and other public officials.
 Both are also responsible for the oversight of the decisions and actions of the Government and the President of the Republic.
 Supervising the implementation of basic and human rights is an essential part of the duties of both guardians of the law.

 The Chancellor of Justice and the Parliamentary Ombudsman do not supervise each other’s activities.
-The two guardians of the law will also not re-investigate matters already decided by the other body without special reason or the same matter at the same time.
+The two guardians of the law will also not investigate matters already resolved by the other body without special reason or the same matter at the same time.

-Differences in duties
+Differences in tasks

-Despite their largely parallel duties and powers, there are certain differences in the duties of the guardians of the law, and special tasks have been centralised to the guardians of the law.
+Despite primarily similar powers, there are differences in the duties of the guardians of the law, and special tasks have been centralised to the guardians of the law.

 The Chancellor of Justice supervises the lawfulness of the decisions and activities of the Government and the President of the Republic.
 While the Parliamentary Ombudsman has the same powers, in practice, the Chancellor of Justice is mainly responsible for this supervisory duty.
 The Chancellor of Justice also supervises the activities of advocates, public legal aid attorneys and licensed legal counsels, which falls outside the Ombudsman’s area of responsibility.